-Under certain conditions interest income may be subject to defence contribution at the rate of 30%.
-In such cases this interest will be exempt from corporation tax.
+Under certain conditions, interest income may be subject to defence contribution at the rate of 30%.
+In such cases, this interest will be exempt from corporation tax.
 In certain cases, dividends received from abroad may be subject to defence contribution at the rate of 17%.
+Tax losses may be carried forward for five years until their final write off.